panzi/WordCountBot/README.md

 Count given words or if none given all words.
 Every word is only counted once per user and only in the configured time period (the last few seconds/minutes).
+If a non-operator invokes this command the list of results is truncated to 10 entries to prevent spamming the channel.

+**TODO:** Maybe always truncate the list of results?
+Maybe make the number of results configurable (per channel)?

 ### !countint

 Count integer numbers.
 Every number is only counted once per user and only in the configured time period (the last few seconds/minutes).

+Because of common typos there are these aliases for this command: `!countinit`, `!initcount`, `!intcount`

 ### !count1